+a.
+General

+All projects that require dredging must follow current local, State and Federal permitting requirements.

+b.
+Maintenance Dredging

-- a.
-All projects that require dredging must follow current local, State and Federal permitting requirements. - b.
-For maintenance dredging projects involving small quantities, the City of Newport Beach, in conjunction with the Army Corps of Engineers (ACOE), has a program allowing for a simplified permitting process, as long as the amount of dredging and disposal quantities are small and meet quality requirements.
-The applicant is encouraged to inquire about this simplified process with the Harbor Resources Division, to verify qualifications.
+For maintenance dredging projects involving small quantities, the City of Newport Beach, in conjunction with the U.S. Army Corps of Engineers, the California Coastal Commission and the Regional Water Quality Control Board, has a program allowing for a simplified permitting process, as long as the amount of dredging and disposal quantities are small and meet material quality requirements for local beach nourishment or disposal at the LA-3 Ocean Dredged Material Disposal Site.
+The applicant is encouraged to inquire about this simplified process with the City of Newport Beach Public Works Department, to verify qualifications under the Regional General Permit (RGP) 54.